-- monitor the effectiveness of the Health and Safety arrangements and the safe working practices described within it and shall revise and amend it, as necessary, on a regular basis; - 2. prepare an emergency evacuation procedure for the School and arrange for periodic practice evacuation drills (normally at least once a term) to take place and for the results of these to be recorded; - 3. make arrangements to draw the attention of all staff employed at the School to the School's safety policies and procedures and of any relevant safety guidelines and information issued by the Authority; - make arrangements for the implementation of the School's accident reporting procedure and draw this to the attention of all staff at the School as necessary; - 5. make arrangements for informing staff and pupils, of relevant safety procedures.
-Other users of the school will be appropriately informed;

-- 6. ensure that regular safety inspections are undertaken.
-(Premises Manager, Health and Safety Governor, Executive Headteacher/Head of School and Operations Manager will inspect all school premises and property at least once a term); - 7. arrange for the withdrawal, repair or replacement of any item of furniture, fitting or equipment identified as being unsafe during this Health and Safety inspection - 8. report to Wokingham Borough Council and or Oxford Diocese, any defect in the state of repair of the buildings or their surrounds which is identified as being unsafe and make such interim arrangements as are reasonable to limit the risk entailed; - 9. monitor, within the limits of their expertise, the activities of contractors, hirers and other organisations present on site, as far as is reasonably practicable; - 10. identify any member of staff having direct responsibility for particular safety matters and any member of staff who is specifically delegated to assist the Governors and Executive Headteacher/Head of School in the management of health and safety at the School.
+- 1. monitor the effectiveness of the Health and Safety policy and the safe working practices described within it and shall revise and amend it, as necessary, on a regular basis; - prepare an emergency evacuation procedure for the school and arrange for periodic practice evacuation drills (normally at least once a term) to take place and for the results of these to be recorded; - 3. make arrangements to draw the attention of all staff employed at the school to the school's safety policies and procedures and of any relevant safety guidelines and information issued by the Authority; - 4. make arrangements for the implementation of the school's accident reporting procedure and draw this to the attention of all staff at the school as necessary; - 5. make arrangements for informing staff and pupils, of relevant safety procedures.
+Other users of the school will be appropriately informed; - ensure that regular safety inspections are undertaken.
+(Premises Manager, Chair of Finance and Premises Committee, Executive Head Teacher/Headteacher/Head of School and Operations Manager will inspect all school premises and property at least once a term); - 7. arrange for the withdrawal, repair or replacement of any item of furniture, fitting or equipment identified as being unsafe during this Health and Safety inspection - 8. report to The Keys Academy Trust, any defect in the state of repair of the buildings or their surrounds which is identified as being unsafe and make such interim arrangements as are reasonable to limit the risk entailed; - 9. monitor, within the limits of their expertise, the activities of contractors, hirers and other organisations present on site, as far as is reasonably practicable; - 10. identify any member of staff having direct responsibility for particular safety matters and any member of staff who is specifically delegated to assist the Governors and Executive Head Teacher/Headteacher/Head of School in the management of health and safety at the school.
 Such delegated responsibility must be defined as appropriate.

-Duties of the Person Delegated to Assist in the Management of Health and Safety The delegated person, Operations Manager shall:
+Duties of the Person Delegated to Assist in the Management of Health and Safety The delegated person, Operations Manager, shall:

-- 1. assist the Executive Headteacher/Head of School in the implementation, monitoring and development of the health and safety policy within the school; - 2. monitor general advice on safety matters given by the Local Authority, Diocese and other relevant bodies and, with the assistance of the Premises Manager, advise on its application to the School and its Grounds; - 3. co-ordinate arrangements for the design and implementation of safe working practices within the School and its Grounds; - 4. with the Premises Manager, investigate any specific health and safety problem identified within the School and its Grounds and take or recommend (as appropriate) remedial action; - 5. to ensure methods of working are provided when appropriate and to cease activity on a temporary basis for further consideration by the Governors and Executive Headteacher/Head of School should methods be thought to be provided; - 6. assist in carrying out regular health and safety inspections of the school and its activities and make recommendations on methods of resolving any problems identified: - 7. ensure that staff with control of resources (both financial and other) give due regard to health and safety; - 8. co-ordinate arrangements for the dissemination of information and for the instruction of employees, students, pupils and visitors on safety matters and to make recommendations on the extent to which staff are trained.
+- 1. assist the Head of School and Executive Headteacher in the implementation, monitoring and development of the health and safety policy within the school; - 2. monitor general advice on safety matters given by the Local Authority, Diocese and other relevant bodies and, with the assistance of the Premises Manager/Site Controller/relevant person, advise on its application to the school and its grounds; - 3. co-ordinate arrangements for the design and implementation of safe working practices within the school and its grounds; - 4. with the Premises Manager/Site Controller/relevant person, investigate any specific health and safety problem identified within the school and its grounds and take or recommend (as appropriate) remedial action; - 5. to ensure methods of working are provided when appropriate and to cease activity on a temporary basis for further consideration by the governors and should methods be thought to be provided; - 6. assist in carrying out regular health and safety inspections of the school and its activities and make recommendations on methods of resolving any problems identified; - 7. ensure that staff with control of resources (both financial and other) give due regard to health and safety; - 8. co-ordinate arrangements for the dissemination of information and for the instruction of employees, students, pupils and visitors on safety matters and to make recommendations on the extent to which staff are trained.